mkonik/ncn-staniatki/README.md

-#Music in the St. Adalbert Abbey in Staniątki
+#Music in the St. Wojciech Abbey in Staniątki

 ###Project funded by <a target="new" href="http://www.ncn.gov.pl">Narodowe Centrum Nauki</a> (National Science Centre Poland) grant ref: 2011/03/D/HS2/01824.